 Buying foreclosure properties is not all that it's cracked up to be.
 Buyers are often under the mistaken impression financially distressed Real Estate can be purchased at prices significantly below fair market value.
 While that may be the case in the US where foreclosure laws are substantially different than in Canada, here you can typically expect to pay no less than 5% below market value, due mainly to the additional protections afforded to property owners under foreclosure laws in Canada.

-The process of foreclosure begins with the lender filing a "petition for foreclosure" asking the courts for a hearing to commence the foreclosure process to dispose of property put up as security under a mortgage.
-The owner of the property, or borrower in default, has 21 days to respond to the petition after receiving the notice of the hearing required to be provided to them by the petitioner, after which a hearing will scheduled for the issuance of an "order NISI" by the courts.
+The process of foreclosure begins with the lender filing a "petition for foreclosure" asking the courts for a hearing to commence the foreclosure process in order to dispose of the property put up as security.
+The owner of the property, or borrower in default, has 21 days to respond to the petition after receiving the notice of the hearing required to be provided to them by the petitioner, after which a hearing will scheduled for the issuance of an "order NISI".
 This court order typically gives the owner about 6 month to either refinance or sell their property, the redemption period.
 As of recently, it also often simultaneously provides for an order for conduct of sale to be granted, which gives the bank the right to list the property for sale at a certain price, and at a given rate of commission, if the respondent borrower fails to solve the issue during the redemption period.

 In many cases the respondent (property owner) is not in a position to obtain financing elsewhere during the redemption period due to the credit and insolvency issues that have put them into foreclosure in the first place; often leaving the disposition of their property as their only option.
 The owner may also not have enough equity in their property to sell it either, with all the accumulated arrears, Real Estate commissions, and legal fees incurred by the bank, which are all the responsibility of the owner, in which case the process move to the next stage, the court ordered sale.